Court orders France to rethink 30-person limit on worship

 France has reported over 52,000 virus-related deaths, the third-highest pandemic death toll in Europe after Britain and Italy.

-“Non-essential” shops reopened in France on Saturday, museums and cinemas will reopen on Dec.
-15 but bars and restaurants will stay closed for indoor dining until Jan.
+“Non-essential” shops reopened in France on Saturday, but bars and restaurants will not reopen before Jan.
 20.

 ———